piotr-yuxuan/chinese-huawen/README.md

 # 華文

 That project was first aimed at finding the most efficient path to learn sinograms.
-I found that topic interesting and turned my mind to study a bit ideograms set and to contribute to help people in memorizing them.
-I'm a freedom-oriented person, free both as in free speach and free beer ;-) I believe that feeding an public repository can't hurt me: some wanderer may be willing to help me or to give me some advice.
+I found that topic interesting and turned my mind to study a bit ideograms set and to contribute to help people in memorizing them thus authored I that repository.
+I'm a freedom-oriented person, free both as in free speach and free beer so I believe it can't hurt me: some wanderer may be willing to help me or to give me some advice.

 The first character 華 means something like sinity or chineseness.
 It's used to refers to Chinese people or Chinese civilisation. 文 is the language.
 Both together means Chinese language.
 Github merely accepts alphanumerical project name so `chinese-huawen` is just the English translation of 華文.